 Remember that a tick with Lyme Disease may be as small as a poppy seed and not noticed in early spring and summer.
 Dogs must be treated with tick and flea insecticides regularly.

 - Lice are parasites spread by human contact and are more common during the summer months due to the increase in temperature.
 Lice survive by feeding on human blood and can be located anywhere on the body.
 Lice produce an itching and irritable feeling, which coincides with a tickling of something moving in the hair.

-- Scabies is a contagious skin condition caused by mites burrowing and laying eggs in the skin.
+- Mites that cause scabies, a contagious skin condition: The mites burrow and lay eggs in the skin.
 It’s a quick-spreading infection that causes an intense, itchy pimple-like skin rash anywhere on the body.

 “It is important to recognize scabies when sharing clothes, towels, bedding and other close-contact items because these encounters are more contagious than quick exposures,” Dr. Sokalski adds.
 “Anyone with a highly pruritic (itchy) rash that spares the face, with no other explanation, should be considered for scabies.”

 Scabies can be a problem within nursing home patients but can be treated with an insecticide cream and occasionally an oral drug.